 Invite friends, say hello to [discount]

-Let your friends experience [insert business name] 🙌
+Let your friends experience [insert company name] 🙌

 Pssst, [name] 🤫 Have you shared [product] with your friends yet?